MithrilJS/mithril.js/docs/route.md

 ##### m.route.param

-Retrieves a route parameter.
+Retrieves a route parameter from the last fully resolved route.
 A route parameter is a key-value pair.
-Note that in the `onmatch` function of a RouterResolver, route parameters are unavailable from `m.route.param` and are passed as an argument instead due to internal timing of the route resolution mechanism.
 Route parameters may come from a few different places:

 - route interpolations (e.g. if a route is `/users/:id`, and it resolves to `/users/1`, the route parameter has a key `id` and value `"1"`)
 - router querystrings (e.g. if the path is `/users?page=1`, the route parameter has a key `page` and value `"1"`)